 The Haber–Bosch method of synthesizing and manufacturing ammonia from hydrogen and nitrogen (years later, it was industrialized by Carl Bosch, who was Haber’s brother-in-law) was one of the most significant technological innovations in the 20th century.
 Today, the Haber-Bosch method withstands the food base for about half of the world’s population.

 Haber’s career would flourish, and at the beginning of World War I, the German Army asked for help from Haber to replace explosives in shells with various versions of poisonous gasses.

 During the winter of 1915, Haber was successful in his efforts and from that point forward, he would become known as ‘the father of chemical warfare.’

 His new chemical weapon for the Germans caused Haber’s wife to commit suicide.
 She was also a chemist, and many other people criticized him for his role in World War I.

-Therefore, many people were shocked in disgust when in 1918, Fritz Haber was given the Nobel Prize in Chemistry for inventing the process of the synthesis of ammonia from its elements.
+Therefore, many people were shocked in disgust when in 1918, Fritz Haber was given the Nobel Prize in Chemistry for the synthesis of ammonia from its elements.

 Soon after World War I, Haber was very successful in building his empire.
 All was going well for Haber until 1933 when the Nazis had a mighty anti-Jewish movement forcing him into retirement.
 Less than a year later, he passed away a very disturbed and broken man.